TarikHamedovic/SDR-HLS/README.md

 HLS comes into play as an advantageous methodology for DSP applications, especially in algorithm-based designs, due to its efficiency in prototyping and testing compared to traditional Verilog-based development.

+In the forthcoming sections, we will go into the operational principles of the project, alongside potential enhancements, alterations, and comprehensive discussions on the DSP Modules integral to the SDR Receiver.
+Additionally, the project’s transition to a different platform, specifically the ULX3S board, will be outlined.
+Furthermore, the performance and functionality of the SDR Receiver will be evaluated through both Verilog and High-Level Synthesis (HLS) testing methodologies.